-Dear Secretary Pirner:
+Dear Secretary Pirner and Ms. Regynski:

-Natural Gas Vehicles for America (NGVAmerica) is pleased to submit comments to the State of South Dakota for consideration as the State prepares its VW Beneficiary Mitigation Plan to use funds from the Volkswagen Partial Consent Decree.
-As the national trade association for natural gas vehicles, NGVAmerica knows that natural gas vehicles play an unmatched role among alternative fuel vehicles in delivering the most NOx reductions for the lowest cost and therefore should have a strong role in the South Dakota Mitigation Plan.
+Natural Gas Vehicles for America (NGVAmerica) is pleased to submit comments (begin with June 13 2018 document) to the State of South Dakota for consideration as the State prepares its final VW Beneficiary Mitigation Plan to use funds from the Volkswagen Partial Consent Decree.
+As the national trade association for natural gas vehicles, NGVAmerica knows that natural gas vehicles play an unmatched role among alternative fuel vehicles in delivering the most NOx reductions for the lowest cost and therefore should have a strong role in the South Dakota Plan.